What is the SP Free Walking Tour?

 Nowadays the SP Free Walking Tour is done in English and in Portuguese.

-The Free Walking Tous in Portuguese happen every weekend and holidays.
-And in English is on weekends, Mondays, and holidays.
+The Free Walking Tous in Portuguese happen on weekends and holidays.
+And in English is on Mondays, Wednesdays, Thursdays, Fridays, weekends and holidays.

 Do we visit inside any place during the SP Free Walking Tour?